Succession for law firm owners

 The owner of a boutique employment law or immigration practice.

-A sole practitioner or small firm owner thinking about retirement.
+A sole practitioner or law firm owner thinking about retirement.

 Considering a merger but worried about losing your identity.